kssmagister/kss-question-answer-generator/README.md

 ## Description

-This project is a Python-based streamlit implementation that utilizes OpenAI's GPT models to create questions and answers, extracting information from text files.
+This project is a Python-based streamlit implementation that utilizes OpenAI's GPT models to create questions and answers, extracting information from text (pdf, docx, txt) files.

 ## Installation